carpentries-incubator/SDC-EEGLAB/_episodes/03-data_structures.md

 > ## For fun: try to set latency of the 10th event to 100, and then replot the scalp scroll plot:
-> Hint: the event information is in "EEG.events"
+> Hint: the event information is in "EEG.event"
 >
 > {: .source}
 {: .callout}